scriptclump/open_source_question_answers/wordpress.md

 **What are the types of hooks in WordPress?**

 Following are two types of hooks

-	A) Action hooks: This hooks allow you to insert an additional code.
+	- Action hooks: This hooks allow you to insert an additional code.
-	B) Filter hooks: Filter hooks will only allow you to add a content or text at the end of the post.

-**What are positive aspects of wordpress?**
+	- Filter hooks: Filter hooks will only allow you to add a content or text at the end of the post- **What are positive aspects of wordpress?*-
 Easy to install and upgrade the wordpress
 	In-built SEO engine and you can manage the URL and meta data as per your requirement.
 	Easy to themes and plugins